Saints Row: Gat out of Hell Game Cover

 • “The game doesn't even have music proper, probably to save money on rights for said music.”

-The graphics of "Gat Out of Hell" receive mixed reviews, with many players noting that they are largely similar to those of its predecessor, "Saints Row IV," and feel outdated for a 2015 release.
-While some appreciate the vibrant art style and creative designs, others criticize the visuals as lackluster and uninspired, with a few describing them as "drab" or "terrible."
-Overall, the game is seen as visually acceptable but lacking significant improvements or innovations compared to earlier titles in the series.
+The graphics of "Gat Out of Hell" have received mixed reviews, with many players noting that they are largely unchanged from "Saints Row IV," leading to a perception of dated visuals.
+While some appreciate the vibrant art style and creative designs, others criticize the graphics as lackluster and uninspired, particularly when compared to more recent titles.
+Overall, the visuals are considered serviceable but fail to impress, with many reviewers expressing a desire for significant graphical improvements.

-• “The graphics and special effects are very nice; this is without a doubt the best-looking part of Saints Row.”
+• “The graphics and special effects are very nice; this is without a doubt the best-looking part of Saints Row (which is not surprising given that it is the newest part at the moment).”

 • “The graphics are a little disappointing, but despite that it's simply a must play.”